COVID-19 Guidance for Human Subjects Research

 Download the COVID-19 HSR Guidance Updates PDF for important COVID-19 specific information before resuming or initiating human subjects research at Wake Forest University.

-The Reynolda Campus Institutional Review Board (IRB) protects the rights and welfare of human participants involved in research conducted under the auspices of Wake Forest University, in accordance with its Federal-wide Assurance and 45 CFR §46.
+The Wake Forest University Institutional Review Board (IRB) is a committee of faculty, staff, and community members that reviews research about living people.
+They are charged with protecting the rights and welfare of human participants involved in research conducted under the auspices of Wake Forest University, in accordance with its Federal-wide Assurance and IRB Policies and Procedures.

 Do you need IRB approval for your proposed research activity?

 If you are gathering information about living individuals, you may be conducting human research.

 Don’t risk noncompliance with University policy or federal regulations!
 Contact email@example.com for guidance and documentation of the determination.
 Only the IRB can make this determination.

 Remember, no research activities involving human participants (including advertising or recruiting) can take place until the research application is reviewed and approved by the IRB.